Memory that belongs to your code— not your model

 How Continuity fixes this:

-Claude/Cline loses context between sessions
+Claude loses context between sessions

 AI coding assistants have temporary context windows that reset.
 Your project's history, conventions, and rationale disappear every time.